 Now to the monthly administrative businesses.

 Over the next few weeks there will be a number of changes coming to Consumerism Commentary.
 This is an exciting time right now, but it’s too early to share all but one of the details.
 I hope to have announcements when I return from vacation later this month.
 Until then, ensure that you are subscribed to Consumerism Commentary in order to be informed of recent articles and other development.
-You can subscribe to the blog to receive articles through the RSS feed.
-There are many ways you can use the RSS feed, such as personal readers like Google Reader or aggregators like My Yahoo.

 The first expansion of Consumerism Commentary I would like to share is the new newsletter.
 By signing up, you will receive daily article updates, similar to the previous newsletter, but there will be more.
 In the email newsletter, I will share weekly extras such as exclusive giveaways, free downloads, tips, and articles not found elsewhere on Consumerism Commentary.
 Be one of the first to sign up for the new newsletter by entering your information below.